 Avenatti, set for arraignment in Los Angeles on Monday, is countering that the charges are politically motivated.
 Barela’s story in particular, he says, is “ridiculously false” and “fraudulent.”
 But Steven Bledsoe, a partner at Larson O’Brien LLP, insists the evidence of wrongdoing is overwhelming.
 He said: “Mr. Avenatti is a big talker, but I don’t think there is any way to get around the written record that…he falsified the terms of the settlement agreement, denied receiving the settlement payment, and then spent his client’s settlement money.”
 The case, he emphasized, involves the “falsification of a settlement agreement and theft of client funds that is supported by straightforward documentation, including bank records, text messages and emails.”

 It is simply impossible to see Michael Avenatti as a wounded innocent whose idealism got ahead of his finances.
-The legal profession always has had its share of loudmouths, Avenatti in addition is likely a criminal, someone who sees no difference between running a law firm and running a Ponzi scheme.
+The legal profession long has had its share of loudmouths, but Avenatti in addition is likely a criminal, someone who sees no difference between running a law firm and running a Ponzi scheme.
 For him, getting rich was a main mission.
 Moreover, his deep, personalized hatred of Donald Trump unwittingly provides a window into the motives of the larger political culture of the hard Left.
 While some observers may see the ongoing downfall of Avenatti as a Greek tragedy, a better term might be poetic justice.